tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/terms_and_conditions.rst

 .. image:: terms_and_conditions/terms_conditions_1.png
    :align: center
    :class: img-thumbnail
-   :alt: How to enable Default Terms & Conditions on Odoo Sales?
+   :alt: How to enable Default Terms & Conditions on CoquiAPPs Sales?

 .. note::
    Please note that this feature is activated via the settings of the **Invoicing App** and **not**